-We were founded by actor-vist Lisa Young, (a Black Woman who is a stroke survivor), in May 2020 after the deaths of Amaud Arbery, Breonna Taylor, and George Floyd and countless other Black people.
-In 2020, as we consider the impact of COVID19 and the mobilization and out-cry for justice from people supporting the Black Lives Matter movement, we must also ask "What are we prepared to do to dismantle racism, anti-Blackness and inequalities in theatre?"
+We were founded by actor-vist Alicia "Lisa Young", (a Black Woman who is a stroke survivor), in May 2020 after the deaths of Ahmaud Arbery, Breonna Taylor, George Floyd and countless other Black people.
+In 2020, as we considered the impact of COVID-19, and the mobilization and out-cry for justice from people supporting the Black Lives Matter movement, we also asked ourselves "What are we prepared to do to dismantle racism, anti-Blackness and inequalities in theatre?"

-We are a grassroots outreach organization providing activism, resources and accountability for the work of Diversity, Equity, Inclusion, and Access (DEIA) in theaters to our members.
-We serve our membership of individuals, companies and communities by granting IDEAs designations to organizations which fulfill guiding principles called Pillars of Inclusion, within their policy and infrastructure.
+We are a grassroots outreach organization providing activism, resources, and accountability for the work of Diversity, Equity, Inclusion, and Access (DEIA) in theaters to our members.
+We serve our membership of individuals, companies, and communities by granting IDEAs designations to organizations which fulfill guiding principles - called Pillars of Inclusion - within their policy and infrastructure.
 We are Change Agents, who are making demonstrable advancements, real and effective.

 Meet the Executive Team

 IDEAs is an urgent, grassroots response from the performance art community to change our world together and save lives through art.
 How can we not say yes?

 "That is what is encouraging to me, seeing people move past, 'Is this a big deal?' to 'What is the best way to tackle it?'"

 Mare joined IDEAs because she wants to live, work, and create in a vibrant and equitable community.
 She's here to "fail forward", and support her inspiring colleagues.